 Counselling

 Counselling with me is neuro- and LGBTQIA+ affirming, trauma informed, as well as positive and empowering.
 It offers a safe, warm, non-judgemental and confidential space to process and work through the past, as well as plan and work on change.
+I work with individuals from 12 years upwards.

-I work in a way that enables my clients to feel validated and heard, as well as helping them gain self-knowledge and ways to manage their problems.
-As an Art Psychotherapist, I often (when appropriate and agreed on) also use some creative methods in my counselling practice.
-This can help my clients approach their problems in a different, personal and potentially more effective, way.
+Since I am an Art Psychotherapist, I often (when appropriate and agreed on) also use various creative methods in my counselling practice.
+This can help my clients approach their problems in a different, more personal and, potentially, more effective, way.

 At the moment, I work exclusively online or on the phone, but we can use the communication method easiest for you: Zoom, telephone, text/instant messaging/email, or a mix of these (as/when appropriate).